 A graduate of this major should be able to:- demonstrate knowledge of electrical principles and laws through the use of mathematical formulas to solve electrical problems in both direct and alternating current equipment and systems.

-- develop schematic diagrams and wiring diagrams using a CAD program, and transform them into functioning systems that comply with the National Electrical code and/or other specifications.
+- develop schematic and wiring diagrams using a CAD program and transform them into functioning systems that comply with the National Electrical Code and/or other specifications.

-- communicate electrical and technical information effectively verbally and/or in writing.
+- communicate electrical and technical information effectively, both verbally and in writing.

 - exhibit proper general and OSHA safety practices.